medaminechihab97/airbnb-clone-project/README.md

 Implements indexing on frequently queried fields and uses Redis for caching search results and session data to reduce server load.

 ---

+## 🔐 API Security Overview

+### 🛡️ JWT (JSON Web Tokens)
+**Purpose:**
+Used for stateless user authentication across the API.
+After logging in, users receive a token that must be included in the `Authorization` header of subsequent requests.

+**Benefits:**
+- Stateless: No need to store session info on the server.
+- Compact and fast to validate.
+- Helps prevent unauthorized access to protected endpoints.

+---

+### 🔒 HTTPS Enforcement
+**Purpose:**
+All API communication is conducted over HTTPS to ensure data is encrypted during transit.

+**Benefits:**
+- Protects against man-in-the-middle attacks.
+- Safeguards sensitive information like passwords and payment data.

+---

+### 🧾 Input Validation & Sanitization
+**Purpose:**
+Validate all incoming data at both the serializer (Django REST Framework) and database level.

+**Benefits:**
+- Prevents SQL Injection, XSS, and other injection attacks.
+- Ensures data consistency and integrity.

+---

+### 📋 Role-Based Access Control (RBAC)
+**Purpose:**
+Restrict actions based on user roles (e.g., admin, host, guest).

+**Benefits:**
+- Prevents unauthorized data access or modification.
+- Ensures only permitted users can perform specific actions.

+---

+### 🧮 Rate Limiting & Throttling
+**Purpose:**
+Implemented using Django REST Framework’s throttling features.

+**Benefits:**
+- Protects against brute-force attacks and abuse of public APIs.
+- Ensures fair usage of resources.

+---

+### 🔁 Refresh Tokens
+**Purpose:**
+Short-lived access tokens are paired with refresh tokens to reduce risks from stolen tokens.

+**Benefits:**
+- Enhances session security.
+- Reduces the damage window if a token is compromised.

+---

+### 📊 Monitoring & Logging
+**Purpose:**
+Monitor API requests and log abnormal or unauthorized activities.

+**Tools:**
+- Sentry for error tracking.
+- ELK stack or built-in Django logging.